cserteGT3/RANSAC.jl/docs/src/api.md

 RANSAC.defaultparameters
 ```

-If you wish to change the type of floating point values from the default `Float64` to anything else, you can use the `setrealsto` function.
+If you wish to change the type of floating point values from the default `Float64` to anything else, you can use the `setfloattype` function.

 ```@docs
-setrealsto
+setfloattype
 ```

 ### Construct by hand